peterkhe1999/CheatSheet/OSEP/README.md

 It is not possible to obtain the results from the executed command because of the local scope of the @myshell variable.

-Ensure that the "OLE Automation Procedures" setting is enabled.
+Ensure that the "**OLE Automation Procedures**" setting is enabled.
 Although it is disabled by default, we can change this setting using the sp_configure procedure.

 ```csharp
 using System;